Mooncake: General description

 Most mooncakes consist of a thick, tender pastry skin enveloping a sweet, dense filling, which may contain one or several whole salted egg yolks in the center to symbolize the full moon.
 Depending on the custom, mooncakes may also be steamed, baked, or fried.

 Traditional mooncakes have an imprint on top consisting of the Chinese characters for "longevity" or "harmony", as well as the name of the bakery and the filling inside.
 Imprints of the Moon, the Chinese goddess of the Moon (Chang'e), flowers, vines, or a rabbit (symbol of the Moon) may surround the characters for additional decoration.

 History

 Mid-Autumn Festival

-The festival is intricately linked to legends of Chang’e, the Moon Goddess of Immortality.According to the Liji, an ancient Chinese book recording customs and ceremonies, the Chinese Emperor should offer sacrifices to the Sun in spring and the Moon in autumn.
+The festival is intricately linked to legends of Chang’e, the Moon Goddess of Immortality.
+According to the Liji, an ancient Chinese book recording customs and ceremonies, the Chinese Emperor should offer sacrifices to the Sun in spring and the Moon in autumn.
 The 15th day of the 8th Chinese month is the day called "Mid-Autumn".
 The night on the 15th of the 8th Chinese month is also called "Night of the Moon".

 Because of its central role in the Mid-Autumn festival, mooncakes remained popular even in recent years.
-For many, they form a central part of the Mid-Autumn festival experience such that it is now commonly known as 'Mooncake Festival'.
+For a number of people, they form a central part of the Mid-Autumn festival experience such that it is now commonly known as 'Mooncake Festival'.